TastyBrownie/TastyBrownie/README.md

   * Hiking
   * Puzzles

-I'm an avid boulderer and I'm also very interested in how data science can be used to study and improving climbing performance.
+I'm an avid boulderer and I'm also very interested in how data science can be used to study and improve climbing performance.
 I love the work the people at [Lattice](https://latticetraining.com/) have done, and would be very interested on lending my skills to similar projects.
 If you know of any that are looking for coders/data scientists let me know.